-V. SIMULATION RESULTS AND DISCUSSION
+V. PERFORMANCE SIMULATIONS AND DISCUSSIONS

-To verify the theoretical analysis, the proposed circuit given in Fig.2 has been simulated with PSPICE simulation program.
-To implement the CFTA active device in simulations, the bipolar technology structure depicted in Fig.3 has been used [2]-[4].
-The PNP and NPN transistors in CFTA implementation were simulated using the typical parameters of bipolar transistor model PR100N (PNP) and NP100N (NPN) [17].
-The DC supply voltages and bias currents were respectively selected as : +V = -V = 3V and $I_B = 100 \ \mu$ A. In this case, the transconductance gain g_m of the CFTA is directly proportional to the external bias current I_O , which is approximately equal to :
+To confirm the theoretical prediction, the proposed filter of Fig.3 has been simulated with PSPICE program.
+To implement the CFTA active device in simulations, the bipolar technology structure given in Fig.2 has been performed.
+The PNP and NPN transistors in CFTA implementation were simulated using the typical parameters of bipolar transistor model PR100N (PNP) and NP100N (NPN) [22].
+The DC supply voltages and bias currents were respectively selected as : +V = -V = 1.5 V and $I_B = 100 \ \mu$ A.